Pupil Premium Current Year

 What are our priorities?

 Our aim is to remove barriers to learning that will prevent our children from reaching their full potential.
 Therefore, our key priorities are to provide:

 - Additional adult support within the classroom (especially for Maths and English but also beyond the core subjects to enable all our children to access a broad and balanced curriculum) so that they make, at least, expected progress.

-- Extra, targeted interventions, for children where a need has been identified in order to accelerate their progress thus closing the gap between their attainment and their peers.
+- Extra, targeted interventions, for children where a need has been identified in order to accelerate their progress thus closing the gap between their attainment and that of their peers.

 - PP children with emotional support so that they are ready to learn in school.
-Support to be provided by key members of school staff as well as a visiting counsellor.
+Support to be provided by key members of school staff.

-- Funding to ensure that PP children are able to take part in all educational trips (including residential ones) and extra-curricular activities that carry a cost e.g. musical instrument tuition, sporting clubs provided by external agencies on the school site.
+- Funding to ensure that PP children are able to take part in all educational trips (including residential ones) and extra-curricular activities that carry a cost e.g. musical instrument tuition, Whizz, Bang, Pop.

 How do we spend the funding?

-- The employment of a school councillor on a 1:1 basis to work with PP children who have emotional issues and to enable them to be ready to learn.
+To fund a trained adult to work with PP children (in school), who need an emotional intervention, on a 1:1 basis, to support their well-being and to enable them to be ready to learn.

-- The employment of two FSW (Family Support Workers) to support the emotional need of children and their families (both within school and at home).
+The employment of one Family Support Workers to support the emotional need of children and their families (both within school and at home).

-- To make a financial contribution towards educational visits, residential trips, music tuition and sporting activities which carry a fee to ensure that all children have the opportunity to have these experiences.
+To make a financial contribution towards educational visits, residential trips, music tuition and other clubs which carry a fee to ensure that all children have the opportunity to have these experiences.